shiyis/pac_cands_git_scraping/README.md

 this page describes a collection of data that captures the congressional speech data as individual documents for experiments with sentiment analysis.
 This corpus might be helpful in assisting projects that utitlize political content for sentiment analysis.

 https://people.cs.umass.edu/~miyyer/ibc/index.html
-this page describes a collage of Ideological Book Corpus that consists of 4000 sentences annotated for political ideologies at a sub-sentential level described in the [paper](https://people.cs.umass.edu/~miyyer/pubs/2014_RNN_framing.pdf).
+this page describes CONVOTE a collage of Ideological Book Corpus that consists of 4000 sentences annotated for political ideologies at a sub-sentential level described in the [paper](https://people.cs.umass.edu/~miyyer/pubs/2014_RNN_framing.pdf).
 This may help with political sentiment analysis and ideological clustering.

 https://www.congress.gov/roll-call-votes
 this page has the aggregated data for past political roll call voting floor debates; this might be a good metric in terms of determining why certain representatives vote for certain bills over others.